FrannDzs/nVidia-modded-Inf/Docs/nVidia Driver package structure/Driver.md

 ## PhysX

-nVidia's [PhysX](https://www.geforce.com/hardware/technology/physx) is an open-source real-time physics engine middleware SDK developed as a part of Nvidia GameWorks software suite.
+NVidia's [PhysX](https://www.geforce.com/hardware/technology/physx) is an open-source real-time physics engine middleware SDK developed as a part of nVidia GameWorks software suite.

 Removable: Yes.
 But a lot of applications and games _might benefit_ from it.